NCAR/aiml-utils/aimlutils/echo/README.md

 ### Hyperparameter optimizer configuration

 There are three main fields, log, slurm, and optuna, and variable subfields within each field.
 The log field allows us to save a file for printing messages and warnings that are placed in areas throughout the package.
-The slurm field allows the user to specify how many GPU nodes should be used, and supports any slurm setting.
-Torque support is coming soon.
+The slurm field allows the user to specify how many GPU nodes should be used, and supports any slurm setting. qsub support is coming soon.
 The optuna field allows the user to configure the optimization procedure, including specifying which parameters will be used, as well as the performance metric.
 For example, consider the configuration settings:

 ```yaml
 slurm: